microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 If the edits are sequenced in the opposite order, then the note will first be moved from X to B then from B to A.

-### Putting It All Together

-Merge scenarios sometimes draw from multiple of the individual design choices presented above.

-Here is an example that draws from all three:
-Alice removes a sticky node, while Bob concurrently moves that same sticky note.
-If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the note will first be removed then moved to the destination defined by Bob's edit.
-If the edits are sequenced in the opposite order, then the note will first be moved to the destination defined by Bob's edit then removed.
+### Single Possible Effect

-More importantly, the high-level design choices presented above give rise to the following property: by default\*, _no matter what concurrent edits may have been sequenced and applied before it_, every edit is guaranteed to apply and guaranteed to impact the document state in one predictable way.
+Because of doctrine of minimal preconditions, in the absence of explicit constraints, _no matter what concurrent edits may have been sequenced and applied before it_, so long those were not [schema changes](#schema-changes), every edit is guaranteed to impact the document state in _one_ predictable way.

-\* "By default" in this context means "in the absence of [constraints](#constraints)".

-By "guaranteed to apply", we mean that the edit (and by extension, the transaction it is part of) is not dropped.
-In the example above, Bob's edit to move the sticky note is not dropped when Alice's removal of that sticky note happens to be sequenced and applied first.

 By "guaranteed to impact the document state in one predictable way", we mean that the way the edit impacts the document is the same.